 Python programming is best known for its simplicity and general-purpose programming language.
 As a general-purpose programming language python have global acceptance in the tech world.

-Python programming language is best known for the libraries provided by the python community whether it is built-in or created by the community as third-party libraries.
+Python programming language is best known for the libraries.
+These libraries are provided by the python community whether it is built-in or created by the community as third-party libraries.

 Cryptography is the study of secure communications techniques that allow only the sender and intended recipient of a message to view its contents.
 With the help of cryptography, data is encrypted using a secret key, and then both the encoded message and secret key are sent to the recipient for decryption.

-- PasslibPasslib is a password hashing library for Python 2 and 3, which provides cross-platform implementations of over 30 password hashing algorithms, as well as a framework for managing existing password hashes.
-It’s designed to be useful for a wide range of tasks, from verifying a hash found in /etc/shadow, to providing full-strength password hashing for multi-user applications.
+It is a password hashing library for Python 2 and 3, which provides cross-platform implementations of over 30 password hashing algorithms, as well as a framework for managing existing password hashes.
+It’s designed to be useful for a wide range of tasks, from verifying a hash found in /etc/shadow to providing full-strength password hashing for multi-user applications.

 Summary and Conclusion:-

 These are python libraries that can help you in your next cryptographic project.
-Links to each project are given.
-Please feel free to ask any questions if you have in mind.
-If you are interested in other python tutorials please visit my youtube channel Code with Ali.
+Links to each project are provided.
+Please feel free to ask any questions you have in mind.